 The Pirates have experienced escalating attendance each year since 2003 thanks to the cozy, close-to-the-action atmosphere McKechnie Field offers.
-Renovations prior to the 2013 season should continue this trend to provide fan-friendly amenities and enhance the facility’s appeal as a sports tourism destination.
+Renovations prior to the 2013 season have continued this trend to provide fan-friendly amenities and enhance the facility’s appeal as a sports tourism destination.
 See Video of the McKechnie Field Grand Reopening.

-A $10 million upgrade at McKechnie Field will include:
+A $10 million upgrade at McKechnie Field includes:

 • McKechnie Field will become a 360-degree ballpark with the addition of a boardwalk traversing the outfield.

 • Concessions, restrooms and a specialty bar will be added on the boardwalk at centerfield.

 • New, more comfortable seats will replace the existing infield seats.

 • Additional seating, in the form covered outfield bleachers, will bring the ballpark’s capacity to approximately 8,500 from the current 6,500.

 • Permanent roofs will replace the existing, temporary shade coverings above infield seating along the first- and third-base lines.

 • Bullpens will be moved to the outfield where fans will be able to observe pitchers and catchers from the boardwalk.